stanfordnlp/dspy/docs/building-blocks/1-language_models.md

 5.  `dspy.ChatModuleClient` (experimental): [How do I install and use MLC?](/api/hosting_language_models_locally/MLC)

-If there are other clients you want added, let us know!
+If there are other clients you want added, let us know or open a PR!
+Read the doc page on how to create a new LM client.

 <!-- TODO: Usage examples for these all.